MAHUA OIL CONTAINING SUPPOSITORY BASE EXHIBITED HIGHER DRUG RELEASE AS COMPARED TO COCOA BUTTER BASEHTML Full Text

 ABSTRACT: The present research aimed at scrutinizing the role of Mahua Oil (MO) as a suppository base which can enhance the release of drug in the site of administration.
 Three formulations were designed with erythromycin as the drug utilizing; F1 (MO and Beeswax in the ratio of 3:1), F2 (MO and PEG 6000 in the ratio of 1:1), and F3 (cocoa butter - 100%) as the base material.
-The suppositories were prepared using pour moulding method after suitable calibration of moulds.
-All the formulations were characterized in terms of breaking strength, disintegration time, drug content, in vitro dissolution, and accelerated stability studies.
+The suppositories were prepared using pour molding method after suitable calibration of molds.
+All the formulations were characterized in terms of breaking strength, disintegration time, drug content, in-vitro dissolution, and accelerated stability studies.
 The MO containing formulations displayed a good breaking strength, optimized disintegration time, and higher drug content as compared to the cocoa butter formulation.
-The optimized formulation F2 represented the optimized release of 81.35% over the range of 1 hr.
-A little difference in drug content (1.78%), breaking strength (0.2 Kg/cm2), and disintegrating time (0.6 min) was observed in accelerated stability study.
+The optimized formulation F2 represented the optimized release of 81.35% over the range of 1 h.
+A little difference in drug content (1.78%), breaking strength (0.2 Kg/cm2), and disintegrating time (0.6 min) was observed in the accelerated stability study.
 The study concluded that MO has a noteworthy effect on drug release.
-The study emphasized the application of MO for release modification in suppositories, since it is a non-toxic, chemically inert, economic, widely availability, and biodegradable component.
+The study emphasized the application of MO for release modification in suppositories since it is a non-toxic, chemically inert, economic, wide availability, and biodegradable component.

 Mahua, Madhuca longifolia, Oil, Suppository, Formulation, Base

-INTRODUCTION: In modern pharmaceutics, the emergence of natural products as excipients was widely perceived among the researchers, owing to the fact that synthetically derived products do have several complications 1.
-Once upon a time, the excipients were believed bulk inactive stuffs which only complement the API.
-But now, with the advancement in knowledge and proofs, they are now being considered as imperative factor in pharmacodynamics 2.
+INTRODUCTION: In modern pharmaceutics, the emergence of natural products as excipients was widely perceived among the researchers, because synthetically derived products do have several complications 1.
+Once upon a time, the excipients were believed bulk inactive stuff which only complements the API.
+But now, with the advancement in knowledge and proofs, they are now being considered as an imperative factor in pharmacodynamics 2.

 The medicinal applications like headache, emetic, hemorrhoids, laxative, skin disease, constipation, emollient, rheumatism, piles, etc. are also reasons for its popularity among a section of the society 6.
-From the survey of traditional databases, it has been evidenced that the utilization of MO in the modern pharmaceutics is not yet done.
-Mahajan and co-workers have recently reported the use of MO as emulsifier in cream formulations and permeation enhancer in gel formulations 7 - 8.
+From the survey of traditional databases, it has been evidenced that the utilization of MO in modern pharmaceutics is not yet done.
+Mahajan and co-workers have recently reported the use of MO as an emulsifier in cream formulations and permeation enhancer in gel formulations 7-8.